-Each year the Centre undertakes about ten to fifteen research and development projects from a variety of funding sources: Commonwealth Health and Veterans; States/Territories; local health and community care authorities; private health insurers; non-government and not for profit organisations; and the National Health and Medical Research Council (State Commonwealth Research Issues Forum funding program).
+Each year the Centre for Health Service Development (CHSD) undertakes ten to fifteen research and development projects from a variety of funding sources: Commonwealth departments, State and Territory departments, local health and community care authorities, and non-government and not-for-profit organisations.
+CHSD also undertakes projects arising from competitive Australian Research Council (ARC) and National Health and Medical Research Council (NHMRC) grant processes.
 This diversity of funding sources means we are not dependent on any one partnership or funder.
 It allows a level of independence that is helpful to the health system, and at the same time, it requires considerable collaboration and multiple partnerships at all levels.

-Over time, the research undertaken by the CHSD has consolidated into six integrated themes driven by our commitment to combine realism with rigour:
+Over time, the research undertaken by the CHSD has consolidated into five integrated themes driven by our commitment to combine realism with rigour:

 These research themes are shaped by the national, State/Territory and local health system environments, their strengths and weaknesses and the immediate research opportunities they generate.
-As a research unit, we are one of the few to benefit from Australia's Federal and State divisions of responsibilities, differing regional priorities, and multiplicity of programs, because, for us, the design of the system creates ample opportunity for research on themes of coordination and integration.
+As a research unit, we benefit from Australia's Federal and State divisions of responsibilities, differing regional priorities, and multiplicity of programs, because, for us, the design of the system creates ample opportunity for research on themes of coordination and integration.

 Our work is designed to build lasting structures that are priority, and not project, driven.
 For example, our development pathway shows how we can use concepts from inpatient casemix (i.e. resource homogenous patient classes that are also clinically sensible) to focus on allocation issues in other sectors such as rehabilitation and palliative care and to focus on care across settings and in the community.

 Our themes interact with the priorities of our industry partners, and our goal is to undertake thematic research within a 'priority-driven' environment.
 We make our own research opportunities, but not in circumstances necessarily chosen by ourselves.